polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 In addition to plain CRUD Magic also supports web sockets.
 In case you're new to sockets, a web sockets is a bidirectional communication channel through which the server can _"push"_ data to the client, without having the client needing to poll the server for changes.
 A typical use case for this is chat clients, but obviously this is useful in a lot of other scenarios.
-In this tutorial, we will create a web socket enabled chat client in Angular and Hyperlambda, using the server side SignalR plugins of Magic, to let multiple users chat with each other, having the messages transmitted to each client in real time.
+In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugins of Magic, to let multiple users chat with each other, having the messages transmitted in real time.

 ## Our Angular frontend